Shnap222/chessbot/README.md

 # chessbot

-Program that cheats in chess.com using selenium
+Program that cheats in chess.com using selenium automaticly